-Through the CARE Fund, St. Croix Foundation will support immediate and long-term work in the following areas: Coordination and Direct Support of Front-line Relief Efforts, Data Collection and Strategic Recovery, Grantmaking and Direct Support for Local Nonprofit Organizations, Operational Capacity Building + Disaster Recovery Staff, Architectural Audits, Sustainable Rebuilding, as well as Resiliency and Preparedness Planning (food security, public safety, communications).
+Through the CARE Fund, St. Croix Foundation will support immediate and long-term work in the following areas: Coordination and Direct Support of Front-line Relief Efforts, Data Collection and Strategic Recovery, Grantmaking and Direct Support for Local Nonprofit Organizations, Operational Capacity Building + Disaster Recovery Staffing, as well as Community Resilience, Preparedness and Planning (to include food security, public health and social services).

 The CARE Fund will build a national model of self-sufficient and sustainable community (re)development.